rarooij98/communication-through-adafruitIO-feed/README.md

   // we are connected
   Serial.println();
   Serial.println(io.statusText());
 }

 void loop() {
   // io.run(); is required for all sketches.
-  // it should always be present at the top of your loop
+  // it should always be present at the top of your loop function.
-  // function. it keeps the client connected to
-  // io.adafruit.com, and processes any incoming data. io.run();
+  // it keeps the client connected to io.adafruit.com, and processes any incoming data. io.run();

   // grab the current state of the button.
-  // we have to flip the logic because we are
-  // using a pullup resistor.
-  if(digitalRead(BUTTON_PIN) == LOW)
+  // we have to flip the logic because we are using a pullup resistor. if(digitalRead(BUTTON_PIN) == LOW)
     current = true;
   else